compas-dev/compas/docs/reference/compas_rhino.scene.rst

 .. rst-class:: lead

-This package provides sceneobject plugins for visualising COMPAS objects in Rhino.
+This package provides scene object plugins for visualising COMPAS objects in Rhino.
-When working in Rhino, :class:`compas.scene.SceneObject` will automatically use the corresponding Rhino sceneobject for each COMPAS object type.
+When working in Rhino, :class:`compas.scene.SceneObject` will automatically use the corresponding Rhino scene object for each COMPAS object type.

 Classes